Barron Space Representations for Elliptic PDEs with Homogeneous Boundary Conditions: Proof of the Main Results

 \begin{proof}[\textbf{Proof of Theorem~\ref{mainthm}}] The conclusion follows by combining Proposition~\ref{prop:barron}, Corollary~\ref{cor:uTepsilon}, Theorem~\ref{thm:baroonnormut+1}, Proposition~\ref{prop:linearofBfunc}, and Theorem~\ref{thm:nueraltobarron}. \end{proof}

-In order to prove the approximation result using the \(\operatorname{ReLU}\) activation, we state Theorem~\ref{thmllw21}, which is a revised version of in~\cite[Theorem 17]{LuLuWang21} adapted to the setting of our Barron norm definition.
-The Barron norm in that work is defined in a way similar to our \(c\)-Barron norm, but it is based on the \(\ell^1\)-norm \(\|k\|_1\) rather than the Euclidean norm \(\|k\|\) used here.
-Consequently, their Barron space is substantially smaller than ours.
-Nevertheless, Lemma~18 and Proposition~19 in~\cite{LuLuWang21}---which are key ingredients in the proof of Theorem~17 there---can be extended to our setting by adapting their arguments with suitable modifications.
-We provide the complete proof in Appendix~\ref{genllw21} for completeness.
+In order to prove the approximation result for the \(\operatorname{ReLU}\) activation, we first state Theorem~\ref{thmllw21}, a modified version of~\cite[Theorem~17]{LuLuWang21} adapted to our definition of the Barron norm.
+The Barron norm in~\cite{LuLuWang21} is defined similarly to our \(c\)-Barron norm, except that it is based on the \(\ell^1\)-norm \(\|k\|_1\) rather than the Euclidean norm \(|k|\).
+Consequently, our norm is weaker and gives better dimension dependence.
+Nevertheless, the proofs of Lemma~18 and Proposition~19 in~\cite{LuLuWang21}, which are the key ingredients in the proof of Theorem~17 therein, can be adapted to our setting with minor modifications.
+For completeness, we provide the full proof in Appendix~\ref{genllw21}.

 \begin{theorem} Suppose \(g \in \CB_s^2(\Omega)\) is an \( s \)-Barron function of weight 2.
-Then, for any fixed positive integer \( k \), there exist a constant \( c \in \mathbb{R} \) with \( |c| \leq 2\|g\|_{\CB_s^2(\Omega)} \), and a collection of parameters
+Then, for any fixed positive integer \( k \), there exist a constant \( \gamma \in \mathbb{R} \) with \( |\gamma| \leq 2\|g\|_{\CB_s^2(\Omega)} \), and a collection of parameters

 satisfying

 such that